logo

 About us

-Inua Advocacy is an independent entity that advocates for refugee rights in Malawi and beyond.
-Our vision is a world where no refugee is trapped in statelessness, and our mission is to ensure all stakeholders in refugee affairs act to promote sustainable solutions that uphold human rights.
-We advise governments on the development of healthy refugee policies centred on self-reliance, participation and sustainability, and deliver training to deserving grassroots organizations that are not yet financially viable.
+Inua Advocacy is an independent civil society organisation that advocates for refugee rights in Malawi and beyond.
+Our vision is a world where no refugee is trapped in statelessness, and our mission is to ensure that all actors in refugee affairs are committed to promoting sustainable solutions that uphold human rights.

 Watch a short video that will help you to better understand the context of our work.